|

 Wet

-A wide tooth comb will be helpful to detangle wet hair because it minimizes the chance of breakage, and it can distribute products for curly or thick hair types.
+A wide-tooth comb is helpful for detangling wet hair because it minimizes the risk of breakage and can distribute products for curly or thick hair types.

 Brushing Your Hair Depending On Your Hair Type